 December 2, 2018: Arrive in Ushuaia, Argentina on or before this day.
-We have a hotel room arranged for you, and this evening we'll have a group welcome dinner where you'll meet your leaders and we'll talk about our Antarctic Expedition.
+We have a hotel room arranged for you.
+You will join us this afternoon anytime between 3:00 and 6:00 PM for a welcome drink and light snacks at the Albatros Hotel.
+We will hand out important information, and you will meet your expedition team and we'll talk about our Antarctic Expedition.

 December 3, 2018: At 4:00 pm, embark the Ushuaia.
 After you have settled into your cabin, we sail along the famous Beagle Channel and the scenic Mackinlay Pass.